sclorg/s2i-perl-container/5.32/README.md

 #### 1. Pull a base builder image to build on

 ```
-podman pull quay.io/centos7/perl-530-centos7
+podman pull quay.io/sclorg/perl-532-c9s
 ```

-An CentOs image `quay.io/centos7/perl-530-centos7` is used in this example.
+An ubi8 image `quay.io/sclorg/perl-532-c9s` is used in this example.

 #### 2. Pull and application code